meteatamel/genai-beyond-basics/samples/function-calling/README.md

 Now, we're ready to generate content with function calls.

-First, define the model with some system instructions:
+First, define the model with some system instructions and the tool:

 ```python
 def generate_content_with_function_calls(prompt: str):